How you can be seated in a

 part of your position as well as you can.
 Add

-still.
+position still.
 All the parts of the position are mutually supporting.
-Don't concentrate
+Don't

-on a difficulty of your physical position any longer than you need to remedy it.
+concentrate on a difficulty of your physical position any longer than you need

 A beneficial